The Happenings on Shaw Hill

 “Do you…” Dr. Scotts hesitated for a moment, like he was searching for the right turn of phrase.
 “Do you have cravings…”

-Dr. Scotts cleared his throat and paused for a moment.
-And then he asked, “Do you have cravings for blood?”
+Dr. Scotts cleared his throat.
+He acted like he was not sure he should ask the question.
+And then he did: “Do you have cravings for blood?”

 I licked my lips.
 My heart dropped and I tried to push these thoughts back into my mind.
 They were pleasant thoughts that felt illicit, and I could not contain the physical reaction that overcame me.
 The endorphin rush flooded over me like warm bathwater.

 Dr. Scotts paused for a moment, expecting me to elaborate on this idea.
 He seemed to think that I might have more to say.
-But deception, at this moment, was getting easier for me.
+But deception was getting easier for me.

 * * *